top

 Gracie Morton is a successful artist in the World Art Market, her paintings have the sheer physical presence of the much contemporary work of art, and multi-dimensional space and depth.

-Gracie Morton creates inspiring, modern paintings with fascinating accuracy of intricate details, subtle shades of colour that moves with the viewer’s eyes and floats in air and have the physical presence of the much contemporary work of art.
+Coming from Kngwarreye family, Gracie Morton creates inspiring, modern paintings with fascinating accuracy of intricate details, subtle shades of colour that moves with the viewer’s eyes and floats in air and have the physical presence of the much contemporary work of art.

 COLLECTIONS

-Museum and Art Gallery Northern Territory (Darwin),
+Museum Art Gallery Northern Territory Darwin,

-National Gallery of Victoria (Melbourne)
+National Gallery of Victoria Melbourne

-Art Gallery of Western Australia (Perth)
+Art Gallery of Western Australia Perth

-Slaughter and May International Law in London
+Slaughter and May International Law collection in London

 Gracie Pwerl Morton is one of the senior traditional custodian for both the Altyerre (Dreaming) and the vast expanse of related country, some 263kms north of Alice Springs, Australia.